Awesome Funny Main WMG Webcomic YMMV

 Frank, the Game Master.
 Overweight and socially awkward.
 Lewis, gamer.
 Chronically unlucky and often dog-piled by the other players.
 Nelson, gamer.
 Rules Lawyer and power gamer.
 Shawn, gamer.
 Participates in the games via webcam from Alaska, often abusing disconnects.
 Emma (full name Empusa Resipunus), demon.
-Recently introduced, only participates in the games tangentially, and enjoys Earth food just a little too much.
+Introduced about a decade into the strip, only participates in the games tangentially, and enjoys Earth food just a little too much.

 Apart from tabletop gaming, the comic references various staples of the geek subculture, from collectible card games to SF series.

 Lewis: It's like...
 "Hey, they put the wrong address on one of your biggest fantasies and someone else got it instead.
 Sorry about that."
 Doomy Dooms of Doom: Meet the "verbal meme trigger".
 Dream Sequence: Technically flu- and fever-induced hallucinations, but close enough.
 Embarrassing Tattoo: Lewis, apparently.
 Frank:Then I guess someone will be saving up to have a map to Milwaukee's "Safe House" bar lasered off his tattooed butt, huh?
 Lewis: We agreed that topic was off limits!
 Nelson: For aesthetic reasons alone...
-Enforced Method Acting: oh yes.
+Enforced Method Acting: Nelson knows when to invoke a trope, oh yes.
 Even Evil Has Standards: One of the gang's game-breaking schemes manages to disgust even the undead monstrosity they (accidentally) created.